 While recovering in London, he resolved to devote his remaining years to helping soldiers blinded in combat.
 In November 1915, George and his wife, Cora Parsons Kessler, founded the organization and asked Helen Keller, then 35 years old, for her support.
 She enthusiastically agreed.

 “The welfare of each is bound up in the welfare of all.”Helen Keller

 Since then, we have committed ourselves to continuing Helen’s work.
 And that work has evolved.
 Guided by her fierce optimism, we have been working on the front lines of health for more than 100 years.
 Our programs prioritize preventing and treating vision loss and blindness—as well as addressing major global health problems such as malnutrition and neglected diseases that threaten sight, productivity, and well-being.

-In the U.S., Africa, and Asia, Helen Keller International’s proven, science-based programs empower people to create opportunities in their own lives and build lasting change.
-Working in 20 countries, we are ranked among the most effective charities in international development and global health, with a four-star rating from Charity Navigator for several consecutive years.
+In Africa, Asia, Europe, and the U.S., Helen Keller International’s proven, science-based programs empower people to create opportunities in their own lives and build lasting change.
+Working in 21 countries, we are ranked among the most effective charities in international development and global health, with a four-star rating from Charity Navigator for several consecutive years.
 We have more than 107 projects around the world that reach millions of people each year.

 As we look ahead to new opportunities and challenges related to our mission, one thing remains constant – Helen’s fierce optimism and belief in human potential are at the heart of everything we do.

 Milestones from 100 Years of Service to Humanity

 Here are just a few milestones from our more than 100-year history of empowering vulnerable people to reach their full potential.